xKeNcHii/Mockup-Automation-Script/README.md

 ![image](https://user-images.githubusercontent.com/109564316/230351766-d2d2c89a-86b1-490a-ab30-7925644c4fb9.png)

 4. Use the "Select Output Folder" button to choose a folder where the processed images will be saved.
 5. Use the "Select Mockup Folder" button to select the PSD mockup files you want to use.
+(Make sure that Smart Object is on Layer 1)

 ![image](https://user-images.githubusercontent.com/109564316/230353319-d851f2c7-3427-4b0b-9b2e-2c0edcfec0ea.png)